NationalOutdoorLeadershipSchool/django-oracle-drcp/README.md

 }
 ```

-'purity' may be set to cx_Oracle.ATTR_PURITY_NEW (which means the session must
-be new without any priort session state) or cx_Oracle.ATTR_PURITY_SELF
+'purity' may be set to cx_Oracle.ATTR_PURITY_NEW (which means the session must be new without any
-(meaning the session may have been used before).
+priort session state) or cx_Oracle.ATTR_PURITY_SELF (meaning the session may have been used before).
-You may also set 'purity' to cx_Oracle.ATTR_PURITY_DEFAULT for the default
+You may also set 'purity' to cx_Oracle.ATTR_PURITY_DEFAULT for the default behaviour defined by
-behaviour defined by Oracle.
+Oracle.

 'cclass' is set to the string used to define the connection class for DRCP.
-You will see entries for each class in queries for stats such as
+You will see entries for
+each class in queries for stats such as "select \* from v\$cpool_cc_stats"
-"select * from v$cpool_cc_stats"

-You may optionally add a 'POOL' entry to your database dict, and set it to a dict as
+You may optionally add a 'POOL' entry to your database dict, and set it to a dict as follows:
-follows:

 ```
 'POOL': {